 - Set achievable targets to drive and improve performance.
 For example, reducing your cost per unit shipped by 5% or reducing your lost-time accidents by 10%.
 Reporting metrics is a measure of efficiency and performance; however, driving improvements must be done by setting targets.

-To learn more about how SuperProcure can help your logistics team reach the next level with relevant technology, please share your details here, and we will be happy to get in touch with you.
+To learn more about how SuperProcure can help your logistics team reach the next level with relevant technology, please click here to share your details and we will be happy to get in touch with you.